VivianKuKu/CASA0014_Connected-Environment_workshops/Plant Monitor/README.md

 ## Goal

-#### 1. To keep a plant happy and healthy by understanding its ideal living requirement.
+#### 1. To keep a plant happy and healthy by understanding its ideal living requirement. (vs. requirement provided by textbooks)

-#### 2. To detect the unhappy signs of a plant and remedy it at the early stage.
+#### 2. Hope to detect the unhappy signs of a plant and remedy it at the early stage.

 #### 3. Hope to build webpage embedded a 3D model of Peace Lily and to demonstrate the live data and notification.